Financial Samurai

 Should I Invest With Betterment?
 A Detailed Overview

-In the past, retail investors like you and me needed $500,000 or more for a wealth management firm like Merrill Lynch to even take our phone call.
+In the past, retail investors like you and me needed $500,000 or more for a traditional wealth management firm like Merrill Lynch to even take our phone call.
 Now, you can have our money digitally managed by Betterment with as little as $100.

-The key to great wealth is to start investing as early as possible, methodically contribute as much as possible with each paycheck, and stay invested over the long term.
+Methodically invest as much as possible with each paycheck.
 You will be amazed at how much you will have 10, 20, 30 years from now on top of your pre-tax retirement accounts.

 As an finance professional from 1999 – 2012, and as a personal finance writer of over 2,000 articles on Financial Samurai since 2009, let me share with you my comprehensive view of Betterment’s platform.